Monotonic Transformation Invariant Multi-task Learning

 Recent work in MTL has developed a connection with cooperative game theory \citep{navon2022multi}.
-In this setting, each different loss function is a separate player in a bargaining game, and the idea is to find a balanced Pareto optimum among the players' objectives.
-Classical solutions to these bargaining games (e.g., Nash, as explored by \citet{navon2022multi}) are \textit{not} robust to non-affine monotonic scalings, and only recently has a technique---Direction-based Bargaining Solution (\texttt{DiBS})---been developed which remains \textit{invariant} to these transformations \citep{gupta2025cooperative}.
+In this setting, each different loss function is a separate agent in a bargaining game, and the idea is to find a balanced Pareto optimum among the agents' objectives.
+Classical solutions to these bargaining games (e.g., Nash, as explored by \citet{navon2022multi}) are \textit{not} robust to nonaffine monotonic scalings, and only recently has a technique---Direction-based Bargaining Solution (\texttt{DiBS})---been developed which remains \textit{invariant} to these transformations \citep{gupta2025cooperative}.
 However, the convergence of \texttt{DiBS} has only been analyzed in settings with strongly convex losses, and it is unclear to what extent the favorable properties of \texttt{DiBS} will apply in realistic MTL applications where task losses are almost always nonconvex.
-Inspired by this, we investigate the following: \begin{enumerate} \item \emph{What theoretical properties can be established for Direction-based Bargaining Solution (\texttt{DiBS}) in the general setting where player objectives (task losses) can be \underline{non-convex}?}
+Inspired by this, we investigate the following: \begin{enumerate} \item \emph{What theoretical properties can be established for Direction-based Bargaining Solution (\texttt{DiBS}) in the general setting where agent objectives (task losses) can be \underline{nonconvex}?}

-\textbf{Contribution 1.} We show that under standard assumptions, for non-convex losses, a subsequence of the \texttt{DiBS} iterates provably converges to a Pareto stationary point asymptotically.
+\textbf{Contribution 1.} We show that under standard assumptions, for nonconvex losses, a subsequence of the \texttt{DiBS} iterates converges to a Pareto stationary point asymptotically.
 Notably, our result does not require the linear independence of task loss gradients at non-Pareto stationary points, an assumption that is required by MTL methods using the Nash bargaining solution to deliver the same asymptotic guarantee \citep{navon2022multi}.

 \item \emph{Can \texttt{DiBS} readily adapt to MTL applications?
 If so, how does it compare to existing MTL methods?}